mvnaol2026/Gravity-Does-Not-Exist/EN/04_chapters_10-11.md

 •	**The Stage of Socket Indentation.**
 The emergence of flat surfaces radically alters the regime of subsequent loads.
 While previously the interaction followed a "sphere pressing against sphere" scheme with point contact, now the spherical portion of a shifted neighbor begins to bear directly down upon the flat surface.
 The line of the medium's pressure must still remain strictly axial.

 In many instances, this condition is not met, and the aol with the contact flats is rapidly straightened back out into a spherical aol by the medium.
-However, the number of attempts is countless, and successful ones do occur—where the compression happens strictly through the centers of the flats and along the axis of the being-deformed aol.
+However, the number of attempts is countless, and successful ones do occur — where the compression happens strictly through the centers of the flats and along the axis of the being-deformed aol.
 Upon repeated cumulative impacts along that same axis, the round sphere of the neighbors begins to mechanically press the flat surface into the interior of the ball, gradually transforming the flatness into a concentric recess (a socket).

 **5. The Law of Self-Limitation and Geometric Uniformity**